The committee represents the interests of community, industry and the environment.

 Mr Tate is the proprietor of a local automotive industry company and has extensive experience in small business.
 John served as a Councillor for the City of Newcastle from 1980 and was popularly elected as Lord Mayor of Newcastle in 1999, to his retirement in 2012.
 John served as Chair of the Hunter Economic Development Corporation, and as the Deputy Chair of Regional Development Australia - Hunter.
 He has been a Director of the Regional Land Management Corporation, the Newcastle Westpac Rescue Helicopter Service, Honeysuckle Development Corporation and Hunter Development Corporation.

 Mr Banyard has a background in agriculture, mechanics and as a teacher of technical education.
-Rick is a long term resident of Newcastle and the Hunter and has a long term association with action on environmental issues including air quality and water quality management.
+Rick is a long-term resident of Newcastle and the Hunter and has a long term association with action on environmental issues including air quality and water quality management.
 Rick is an active member of a wide variety of Newcastle organisations and is recognised for his research skills.

 Ms Woodroffe is the Environment and Community Manager at Orica.
 Sherree has 20 years' experience in environmental and safety management at industrial operations.

-City of Newcastle representative
+Newcastle City Council representative

 Dr Craig Dalton